jundalisay/maha/content/tl/history/meanings-maharlika.md

 Para maprotektahan ang trade network na ito, may sariling shared military force ang mga bansang kasapi.

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>Brunei is a large city with a very large bay.. many canoes, in number 260, were equipped to capture us and came upon us.
+Brunei is a large city with a very large bay.. many canoes, in number 260, were equipped to capture us and came upon us.
 When we saw them, we left hurriedly, and sailed out of the bay, whereupon we saw some junks coming.
-We went to them and captured one, in which was a son of the king of Luzon.</p>
+We went to them and captured one, in which was a son of the king of Luzon.
-<cite>Pigafetta 1521</cite>
 {{< /q >}}